davrandom/idhoa/README.md

 (C) 2014 Davide Scaini

 ## What is IDHOA? ##

 IDHOA it is a small program that generates the Ambisonics decoding coefficients for irregular layouts up to fifth order.
 (At the moment not for 2D/planar layouts, only for 3D ones)

-It is made of four python files with different purposes:
+It is made of a collection of python scripts with different purposes:
+-- init_files/ - (folder) contains some examples for configuration files -- constants.py - parses the initialization files
--- example.ini - contains all the initialization parameters and constants -- auxiliary.py - contains all the auxiliary functions used by the other python scripts -- functions.py - contains all the functions for building the objective function -- plotting.py - contains only the plotting functions -- main.py - is the main program that uses constants read by constants.py from example.ini and calls functions from functions.py and plotting.py
+-- auxiliary.py - contains all the auxiliary functions used by the other python scripts -- functions.py - contains all the functions for building the objective function -- plotting.py - contains only the plotting functions -- main.py - is the main program that uses constants read by constants.py from example.ini and calls functions from functions.py and plotting.py

 ## Warning ##